fynv/fynv.github.io/ProgrammingGPUAcrossTheLaunguageBoundaries.md

 of CUDA programming.
 Before there is NVRTC, there seems to be little choice.
 Even after NVRTC has been there, people still seldomly realize how the game can be changed.

-Here, we see that NVRTC + dynamic instantiation can be a serious alternative paradigm for CUDA programming in general.
+Here, we see that NVRTC + dynamic-instantiation can be a serious alternative paradigm for CUDA programming in general.
 It is as powerful as templates, and it is portable, which is important for libraries.
 In addition, it reduces the library compilation time and generates very slim binary.
 These comes at a cost that an application can be quite slow when it is